Getting Around Krabi

 Tickets for the longtail taxi boats can be purchased at the ticket office on the beach road in Ao Nang.

-This is okay, but just be aware on return you will need to make your own way back to Ao Nang from the Pier by taxi, which is not included in the cost.
+This is okay, but just be aware that on return, you will need to make your own way back to Ao Nang from the Pier by taxi, which is not included in the cost.

-Or alternatively we found that if you can talk to a boat driver away from the ticket office you maybe able to negotiate a better deal directly with the driver then the fixed prices at the ticket office.
+Alternatively, we found that if you can talk to a boat driver away from the ticket office, you may be able to negotiate a better deal directly with the driver than the fixed prices at the ticket office.

 Not only is there ample transport for getting around Krabi.